yosko/yoslogin/README.md

       //required: callback function/method to let YosLogin retrieve a user's login & password hash 'myOwnGetUserFunction',

-      //optional: redirection page after a successful login/logout/secure/unsecure
-      //if empty, redirection to the current URL without GET parameters '',

-      //optional: whether to allow local IPs or not (default: false.
-Setting it to true can be less secure but can also be useful for dev/debug purpose) true,

       //optional: path to a log file where YosLogin should trace authentication actions 'yoslogin.log'
   );